 The Selection Committee will ensure that at least 30% of the call budget will be reserved for small organizations to implement small grant projects.
-However, if an insufficient number of applications are received from small organisations, the Committee may redistribute the funds to large-scale grants, in accordance with the ranking list of applications.
-The decision of the Selection Committee is final and may not be changed.
+In the event of a low number of eligible applications or underutilisation of funds under one Call, the Selection Committee may decide to reallocate the corresponding unutilised budget to the other Call.
+Similarly, if an insufficient number of applications are submitted by small organisations, the corresponding funds may be reallocated to large-scale grant projects, following the ranking list of applications received.
+The reasons for any such readjustments will have to be clearly justified and documented in the Selection Committee minutes.